Frequently Asked Questions

 Bridge students must apply to an MS semester by the application deadline, and complete their MS application by submitting all required application materials prior to the end of their Bridge course.
 For a complete list of MS programs available for Bridge students to apply for, please visit our Applying from Bridge to Masters website.

 - Can I use my success in the Bridge course to get into any other Master’s Degree programs at NYU besides the ones listed online?

 No, the Bridge course cannot be used as an equivalency course towards admission to any other Master’s Degrees at NYU.
 For qualifying programs please see the Bridge to Master’s page.

-- I was rejected from the Master’s Degree program even though I am a current bridge applicant or student.
+- I received my Master’s Degree application decision even though I am a current bridge applicant or student.
 Why was this?

 This may have been an administrative error on our side.
 You can reach out to us by email at email@example.com or phone at 646-997-3623 to let us know and we can make the proper changes to your application to ensure it is reviewed with your grade from the Bridge course included.